oussamaelfig/Emergency_PROLOG/README.md

-# Emergency_PROLOG
+# Emergency
-This repo contains a PROLOG app that manage an emergency
+This repo contains an Haskell app that manage an emergency
+# Authors:
+ * OUSSAMA EL-FIGHA
+ * Zacharie Chenail-Larcher